onflow/flow-go/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

-- **Perform a cursory search** to see if the enhancement has already been suggested.
+Please **search existing issues** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue and provide the following information:
+When suggesting an enhancement, consider the following guidelines for

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.